Healthy teeth mean a healthier, happier life for your pet.

 Full oral exam under anesthesia

-Ultrasonic scaling above & below the gumline
+Ultrasonic scaling above & below the gum line

 Polishing to slow future plaque buildup